Ok, so now Grindr for leftovers is a thing.

 Public safety consciousness (or paranoia) seems to cycle.
 When I was a kid, in Manhattan in the ’70s, there were no cloth covered furnishings in public places.
 You knew that it was because of lice, that a big city just didn’t have the luxury of having cloth covered furnishings in most public spaces because of lice and crabs and scabies.
 Then in the ’90s, as cities became desirable to the wealthy again, and New York was Giuliani’d, people forgot why we’d gotten rid of couches in coffee shops.
 I’ve never seen “Friends”, but my understanding is that there was a coffee shop with couches.
 Suddenly big cities had soft furnishings again.
 Guess what happened in the Oughts?
 Bedbugs.

 The lesson is, don’t get too comfortable.
-The lesson is, cops never catch up with the robbers.
+The lesson is, offense and defense are different games.
 The lesson is, don’t bet against the house when the house is entropy.
 It’s easy enough to poison a stranger; security seals on medicines and beverages were as stupid and pointless a form of security theater as TSA confiscating shampoo.
 But why make it extra easy for a stranger to poison you?
 Opportunistic predator is opportunistic.

 And let’s talk about food safety.

 For food to be leftover, it has to have been served.
 I’ve taken California Food Safety Certification, and I can tell you that cooked meat left at room temp has a much shorter safety window than you think.
 When you buy food at a restaurant, you’re buying food from someone who’s in the food-selling business.
 They have a business to lose if they screw up food-selling.
 If you as a private citizen screw up food-GIVING, you don’t have anything to lose.
 Well, unless someone sues you.